 In January 2016, we executed a demand promissory note with NantCapital (the "NantCapital Note"), a personal investment vehicle for Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and a promissory note with NantOmics (the "NantOmics Note").
-Through September 30, 2016, the total advances made by NantCapital and NantOmics to us pursuant to each applicable note amounted to approximately \$112.7 million and \$40.0 million, respectively.
+Through March 31, 2017, the total advances made by NantCapital and NantOmics to us pursuant to each applicable note amounted to approximately \$112.7 million and \$40.0 million, respectively.
 We can request additional advances subject to NantCapital and NantOmics approval.
 Each note bears interest at a per annum rate of 5.0% compounded annually and computed on the basis of the actual number of days in the year.

-In May 2016, the NantCapital Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
-NantCapital has the option, but not the obligation, to require us to repay any such amount in cash, Series A-2 units of NantOmics held by us, units in NantHealth (with each unit valued at \$3.3841), if such equity exists at the time of repayment, or any combination of the foregoing at the sole discretion of NantCapital.
+In May 2016, the NantCapital Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest was due and payable on June 30, 2021, and not on demand.
+On December 15, 2016, in connection with the offering of the Convertible Notes, we entered into a Second Amended and Restated Promissory Note which amended and restated the Amended and Restated Promissory Note, dated May 9, 2016, between us and NantCapital, to extend the maturity date of the Promissory Note to June 30, 2022 and to subordinate the Promissory Note in right of payment to the Convertible Notes.
 In addition, in May 2016, the NantOmics Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest would be converted into shares of our common stock at the IPO price at the time of pricing of the IPO.
-Later in May 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
-In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and unpaid interest will be converted into shares of our common stock at the IPO price after the pricing of the IPO and after the LLC Conversion.
-The NantOmics Note and all related accrued interest was converted on June 1, 2016 into 2,899,297 shares of our common stock in connection with our IPO.
-As of September 30,
+Later in May 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and restated to provide that all outstanding principal and accrued and unpaid interest was due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and accrued and unpaid interest was due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to provide that all outstanding principal and

-Comparison of the three month periods ended September 30, 2015 versus 2016
+Comparison of the three month periods ended March 31, 2016 versus 2017